 To square this circle, we've followed our trademark strategy.
 That is, we've hedged our bets.
 We've been slowly but steadily reducing our exposure to technology and other highly valued stocks over the past 12 months.
-In August we trimmed American software developer Adobe, Luxembourg-based laboratory network Eurofins Scientific, Dutch manufacturer of industrial computer chip printers ASML and US diabetes monitoring company Dexcom.
 We still hold meaningful positions mind, as we reckon they have strong prospects for increasing their sales and implementing smarter cost cutting over coming years.
 But we are trying to prepare for the beginning of the (very long) end of Spinal Tap monetary easing ("turn it up to 11").
 To do this, we've been buying quality companies that should benefit if the pandemic reopening really does take flight.
 Some of these businesses have had a more trying 2020, but they aren't airlines, restaurants and hotels.
 Instead, they are medical device businesses that should have lots of pent-up demand once hospitals are freed up from COVID-19 and well-capitalised events and ticketing companies, that sort of thing.
 We've catchily dubbed these companies 'lower-beta COVID reopening' stocks.